UESTCSADC/Dx12Excercises/README.md

 # Dx12Excercises
 Because the old version of my DX12 Exersises are detached and not good to read or expand.
-So I decided to redid that.
+So I decided to redo the project.
 The new version which sustained by cmake and all exercises integrated to one project Will finished before spring fastival in my guess.

 ---